Bixby Creek Bridge in Monterey County, California taken at sunset with dramatic cliffs and sea.

 First you'll pass the surfing town of Pacifica and then the fisherman's haven of Half Moon Bay.
 There are also a few great picnic spots on the isolated state beaches just south of here, like San Gregorio and Pescadero.

 The first major town you'll pass is Santa Cruz, which also has a rich history as the birthplace of mainland surfing.
-It sits to the north of the Monterey Bay, which CA-1 curves around, leading to the beloved weekend getaway spots of Monterey and the more up-scale Carmel-by-the-Sea.
+It sits to the north of Monterey Bay, which CA-1 curves around, leading to the beloved weekend getaway spots of Monterey and the more up-scale Carmel-by-the-Sea.

 South of Carmel, you'll enter the rugged and mythical stretch of coast known as Big Sur.
 While this is arguably the most scenic stretch of road on this trip, and perhaps in the entire state, it requires sustained attention to navigate all the curves and some sections are occasionally closed due to landslides.
 Be sure to check the latest road conditions before you depart.

 At the southern end of Big Sur you'll pass Ragged Point and a little further on, the famed elephant seal breeding and rearing grounds of San Simeon.
+Keep in mind that this section of the road is prone to landslides and can be closed, in which case you might need to make a diversion.

 In the next stretch of the route you'll be brought closer to a greater variety of restaurants and amenities in Morro Bay and Pismo Beach, two popular coastal retreats.